caltechlibrary/dataset/examples/dataset/basics.md

    done
 ```

-Notice that the command `dataset init testdata/friends` will emmit the `export DATASET=testdata/friends`
+Notice that the command `dataset init fiends.ds` will emmit the `export DATASET="fiends.ds"`
 line.
 You can cut and paste this into your terminal session to set the default
 dataset you're using.
 This will save you resorting to the `-c` or `-collection` option which makes
 the command quite long.